PKM74/Nanite/README.md

 ![repo size](https://img.shields.io/github/repo-size/PKM74/Nanite)
 ![license](https://img.shields.io/github/license/PKM74/Nanite)

-Very small OS that can run on X86 Hardware.
+A Very small OS that can run on X86 Hardware.
-Designed to run from just one 1.44MB floppy disk, ATA support coming soon!
-(TM)

 Good luck figuring out the spagetti code i write... (sorry not sorry ;D)

 Designed for older computers such as a Pentium (i586) Class Machine.
-I would recomend atleast a Pentium 2 Class System or higher however.
+I however would recomend atleast a Pentium 2 Class System or higher.

 ## Features
-- Support for the GNU GRUB Bootloader
+- Support for the GNU GRUB 2 Bootloader and Multiboot V2
 - Custom Theme for GRUB (Coming Soon!)
 - Basic Memory Paging
 - Support for Floppy Disk Drives (FDDs)